OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 `reduction` goes a step further to reduce all of those private copies into one final result, which is returned from the region.
 For example, the maximum of all private copies of the variable may be required or perhaps the sum.
-A reduction may only be specified on a scalar variable and only the following operations may be performed (***TODO: grab list of operations***).
+A reduction may only be specified on a scalar variable and only common, specified operations can be performed, such as `+`, `*`, `min`, `max`, and various bitwise operations (see the OpenACC specification for a complete lsit).
 The format of the reduction clause is as follows, where *operator* should be replaced with the operation of interest and *variable* should be replaced with the variable being reduced:

     reduction(operator:variable)